Everybody has a recipe for pumpkin pie, right?

 Or leave the pie dish on your counter as a mini fruit bowl.
 Or an organizer tray by your stove with your most-used oils and spices.
 You get the idea.

 So check out the collage below for some pretty pie dish finds.
 Just click on the image you like and you’ll be taken to the retailers for more information.

 Perfect Pies For The Holidays

 Can we get back to the pumpkin cheesecake chocolate pie for a minute?

 If you do decide to try it, please leave me a comment and let me know your thoughts.
 I love sharing recipes and love the feedback even more.

 Oh!
 And if pumpkin pie isn’t your thing, I recently shared my recipe for this sour cream apple pie that received some rave reviews.

 And if you’re already thinking ahead to your holiday feasts, you may also want to check out my recipe for pecan pie too.

 Pie baking always reminds me of my Grandma Metzger.
 She was the BEST pie baker in the world.
-What I’ve learned about baking, I learned from her..and it’s all based in love.
+What I’ve learned about baking, I learned from her… and it’s all based on love.
 Love of family.
 Love of friends.
-Love of sharing good things from the kitchen.
+And love of sharing good things from the kitchen.